bump-sh/cli/README.md

 ### `bump preview [FILE]`

-When writing a documentation, you might want to preview how it renders on Bump.sh.
-This is precisely the goal of the `preview` command: it will create a temporary documentation with a unique URL, which will be available for a short period.
+When writing documentation, you might want to preview how it renders on Bump.sh.
+This is precisely the goal of the `preview` command: it will create temporary documentation with a unique URL, which will be available for a short period (30 minutes).

 Usage from a local OpenAPI or AsyncAPI file